mad-lab/transit/README.md

 **Version 2.2.0 changes (June, 2018)**
+- Added analysis method for Genetic Interactions.
+- Added Mann-Whitney U-test for comparative analysis.
-- Made TRANSIT compatible with wxPython 4.0 (Phoenix)
+- Made TRANSIT compatible with wxPython 4.0 (Phoenix).
-- Datasets automatically selected when they are added to TRANSIT.
+- Datasets now automatically selected when they are added to TRANSIT.
+- TRANSIT window now starts maximized.
+- Updated documentation.
+- Fixed bug with plots of finished results files.
+- Fixed bug in packaging of TPP, causing problem with console mode in new setuptools.
+- Other misc. bugs fixes

 **Version 2.1.2 changes (May, 2018)**